×

 What is a typical expat home or apartment like in Puerto Vallarta?

 "The 5 Diciembre neighborhood of Puerto Vallarta is charming and has many good restaurants.
-I stay in a 4th floor apartment in the Paramar Hotel, great breakfast, wonderful staff," said one expat in Puerto Vallarta.
+I stay in a 4th floor apartment in the Paramar Hotel, great breakfast, wonderful staff," said one person in Puerto Vallarta.

 View More Answers